Accessibility & Translation

 Curriculum Leader for Performing and Visual Arts, City and Islington College

-Nana’s role as a curriculum leader at CCCG requires the ability to understand, communicate and implement the strategic aims of the college group, particularly the CANDI Sixth Form College’s (SFC) priorities and the day-to-day operations of their department and the impact on students.
+Nana’s role as a curriculum leader at CCCG requires the ability to understand, communicate and implement the strategic aims of the college group, particularly the CANDI Sixth Form College’s priorities and the day-to-day operations of their department and the impact on students.

-Nana has previously served as governor at Barnet and Southgate college, Jubilee Primary school, and Fernbank Children’s centre and is committed to ensuring an anti-racist FE system and adopts the Black FE Leadership group’s 10-point plan to bring about real and sustainable change across the sector.
+Nana has previously served as governor at Barnet and Southgate College, Jubilee Primary School, and Fernbank Children’s Centre and is committed to ensuring an anti-racist FE system and adopts the Black FE Leadership group’s 10-point plan to bring about real and sustainable change across the sector.
 Nana hopes to uphold her own and CCCG’s shared values of inclusivity, equality, and diversity.

 Our Governors